Sail switch

-A sail switch, vane switch or flow switch is a mechanical switch that is actuated on or off in response to the flow or non-flow of a fluid such as air or water.
-A sail switch typically operates through the use of a paddle or a diaphragm which gets displaced due to the force of fluid or air moving past it.
-Sail switches find application in the detection of fluid flow and measurement of fan speeds.
-A sail switch might be used to protect a fan forced pellet stove, central heating system, electric heating element from being energized before the air flow from the blower is established.
-Sail switches might also be used to alarm if a ventilation fan in a hazardous location fails and air flow has stopped.
+A sail switch is a type of proving switch used for the detection of flow and is actuated on or off in response to the flow or non-flow of a fluid such as air or water.
+A sail switch typically operates through the use of a paddle (the sail) which gets displaced due to the force of the fluid moving over it.

+A sail switch might be used to protect a fan-forced pellet stove, a central heating system, or an electric heating element from being energized before the air flow from the blower is established.
+Sail switches might also be used to alarm if a ventilation fan in a hazardous location fails, causing air flow to stop.
 For some HVAC systems, a sail switch can activate an electronic air cleaner, a humidifier, or other equipment in response to airflow from the system fan.